Demi Harman: Career

 Harman studied drama in high school and took Tom McSweeney acting classes.
 She began acting in 2010 with a role in Australian horror film Still Waters between 2010 and 2011.

 In August 2011, Harman joined the main cast of Australian television soap opera Home and Away as rebellious teenager Sasha Bezmel, the illegitimate daughter of Sid Walker.
 Harman relocated to Sydney for the role.

 In 2013, Harman was a contestant in the first Australian season of Celebrity Splash!.
 The following year, Harman announced her departure from Home and Away.
 She joined the presenting team of Better Homes and Gardens in 2015.
 That same year, she also joined the cast of Winners & Losers as Riley Hart.
 The role required her to relocate to Melbourne.

 In 2021 Harman starred in Stan's original film Christmas on the Farm.

 Personal life

 Harman dated her former Home and Away co-star Alec Snow, who played Matt Page from 2013 to 2017.
-Harman announced her engagement to producer Andrew Brooks in July 2019, and they married in California in January 2022.
+Harman announced her engagement to producer Andrew Brooks in July 2019, and they married in California on January 23, 2022.
 In March 2023, Harman and Brooks announced they were expecting their first child, and Harman gave birth to their son in early August.